 Although national Asian Pacific American Heritage Month is celebrated in May, our APIDA heritage celebration is between the months of March and April because the academic semester does not extend through all of May, and we want to give our community four full weeks of events.
 The importance of May is that it commemorates the immigration of the first Japanese to the United States on May 7, 1843 and marks the anniversary of the completion of the transcontinental railroad on May 10, 1869.

-This year, our theme is “Our Story: Unraveled,” inspired by students wanting to highlight that there is more to their lives than what is portrayed in the media or stereotypes.
+The 2020 APIDA Heritage Month theme was “Our Story: Unraveled,” inspired by students wanting to highlight that there is more to their lives than what is portrayed in the media or stereotypes.
 Their stories are not surface-level.
 The APIDA community is comprised of many histories that have been woven together to make a beautiful tapestry known as “Asian,” but what happens when you unravel them and learn about each thread?
 Before we try and define our collectiveness, we want to recognize our individual strengths so that when combined, we can be even more powerful.

 2020 Keynote: Amy Zhong